harjeet2020/sgpyoga-web/docs/imageSizeReport.md

 - QR codes should maintain sufficient resolution to be scannable (minimum 256×256)
 - Consider converting to SVG for perfect scalability if the QR code is simple
 - Current file is heavily oversized for web use
+- QR Code currently unused on the page, so we should skip image optimization

 ---